-Speaking to Taipei Times, Allen Ko, the chairman of the KYMCO Group, confirms that the KYMCO K9 was designed for the Chinese market which is rapidly transitioning to electric vehicles.
-Ko says the incomes of the Chinese customers is increasing and as is the demand for high-end electric vehicles.
+KYMCO unveiled the F9 as its first electric motorcycle on 28 November 2020.
+Speaking to Taipei Times shortly after the launch, Allen Ko, the chairman of the KYMCO Group, said that the KYMCO F9 was designed for the Chinese market, which is rapidly transitioning to electric vehicles.
+Ko had said the incomes of the Chinese customers is increasing and as is the demand for high-end electric vehicles.

-On the design & specification of the KYMCO K9:
+On the design & specification of the KYMCO F9:

-On the transmission and riding of the KYMCO K9:
+On the transmission and riding of the KYMCO F9:

 In addition, the F9 features the world’s first 2-speed automatic transmission specifically designed for electric motorcycles.
 It improves not only motor efficiency but also power delivery.
 F9 also employs a unique chassis design that integrates the battery as part of the frame structure.
 As a result, it has an incredible light weight of 107 kg.
 Combined with the 14-inch wide tires that offer high cornering grip, F9 is simply an extremely fun to ride motorcycle.
 At KYMCO we are committed to creating the most distinctive riding experiences for our customers.
 KYMCO F9 is a new generation electric motorcycle that excites the riders.